robinnewhouse/DataMCDijetTopology/README.md

 * *config.suffix*: specify a suffix for job (i.e. 'dijets_18Feb'), this will be appended to the output container of the job
 * *config.settingsFile*: specifies the AnalysisTop cuts/settings file used.

 The list of all samples can be found in the file samples.py.
-The samples are grouped by entries in the python dictionaries `samples_XXX` in this file, where XXX = JETM8, EVNT, etc.
+The samples are grouped by entries in the python dictionaries `samples_XXX` in this file, where XXX = JETM6, AOD, EVNT, etc.

 #### Retrieving Grid Job Output